-- Avoid spending time with others if you or any of them have symptoms of COVID-19 or have been exposed to someone with COVID-19 in the last 14 days.
+- Avoid spending time with others if you or any of them have symptoms of COVID-19.

 In general, the more people you interact with, the more closely you interact with them, and the longer that interaction, the greater your chances of becoming infected or infecting others.
-So, think about:
+Things to consider:

 - How many people will you interact with?
 (The fewer the better)